arduino/docs-content/content/hardware/03.nano/boards/nano-esp32/tutorials/cheat-sheet/cheat-sheet.md

 ![Boot pins.](assets/nano-esp32-boot.png)

 Shorting these to GND + pressing the reset button will enter a bootloader mode.
-Note that while shorting these pins, a corresponding LED will light up (blue for )
+Note that while shorting these pins, a corresponding Blue LED will light up.

 You can read more about different this in the [Strapping Pins section](https://www.espressif.com/sites/default/files/documentation/esp32-s3_datasheet_en.pdf#page=23) in the ESP32-S3's datasheet.